navipartner/docs/content/en/docs/retail/gettingstarted/pos_academy.md

 type: docs
 ---

-The POS Academy is a series of training guides and videos that enable users to become more competent users of NaviPartner’s cloud-based POS solution, such as NP Retail.
+The POS Academy is a series of training guides and videos that help you become more competent in using NaviPartner’s cloud-based POS solution, such as NP Retail.

 Its main purpose is to provide a standardized, comprehensive training program for our users.
-The guides are based around a fictional company and they build upon one another, taking the viewer on a journey through all the necessary steps in POS operation and configuration.
-They showcase real-life examples and best practices, and their goal is to both demonstrate a way of configuration and inspire viewers to explore new ideas and options.
+The guides are based around a fictional company that requires specific POS operations and configurations to help them with their daily work.
+Though your business needs may differ, the overall approach and principles explored in the provided guides may serve as an example for how you can use NaviPartner's features.
+The guides showcase real-life examples and best practices, and their goal is to both demonstrate a way of configuration and inspire viewers to explore new ideas and options.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hZ7-MGKY4tg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>